 Word or Phrase | Explanation & Use |

-AAC is when you communicate using something other than speech.
+| AAC Augmentative & Alternative Communication | AAC is when you communicate using something other than speech.
 For example, on an iPad or tablet you may press on a symbol/photo/written word or sentence and the software speaks it out.

 |

-Alternative web browsers | They either simplify the information on the website or read aloud what’s on the site.
+| Alternative web browsers | They either simplify the information on the website or read aloud what’s on the site.

 |

-These are language exercises designed for people learning English as a foreign language.
+| EFL English as a Foreign Language. | These are language exercises designed for people learning English as a foreign language.
 They can usually be personalised.

 |

-Every day living/Activities of everyday living | These are programs/apps for working on everyday tasks such as planning recipes & shopping, working out money transactions, deciphering facial expressions
+| Everyday living/Activities of everyday living | These are programs/apps for working on everyday tasks such as planning recipes & shopping, working out money transactions, deciphering facial expressions

 |

-Functional aids | These are programs/apps which help with everyday activities on a computer.
-For example: help with reading, help accessing websites, memory aids
+| Functional aids | These are programs/apps which help with everyday activities on a computer.

 |

-Screen readers | These are programs/apps which read aloud text on the screen.
+| Screen readers | These are programs/apps which read aloud text on the screen.

 |

-Text to speech | You type words/sentences and the program/app speaks them aloud.
+| Text to speech | You type words/sentences and the program/app speaks them aloud.

 |